hansi-b/manipuPom/README.md

 - Filter dependencies by including or excluding specific groupIds.
 - Flexible node naming with optional groupId inclusion.
 - Support writing output to files or standard output.
+ - CLI options to list module roots/leaves and show transitive dependency/dependent trees.
+   - `--roots` / `--leaves`: print modules with no incoming / no outgoing edges.
+   - `--dependencies MODULE` / `--dependents MODULE`: print transitive dependencies or dependents for `MODULE`.

 ### mod_parent.py